 Other scientists should be able to reproduce, check and experiment on the results of anything that is to carry the "scientific" label.
-Any result that is not reproducible (due to incomplete information by the author) is not scientific: the readers have to have faith in the subjective experience of the authors in the very important choice of configuration values and order of operations: this is contrary to the scientific spirit.
+Any result that is not reproducible (due to incomplete information by the author) is not scientific: the readers have to have faith in the subjective experience of the authors in the very important choice of configuration values and order of operations: this is contrary to the definition of science.

 This topic is recently gaining attention in the community.
 The National Academies of Sciences, engineering and medicine recently published a very complete report on the necessity of "Open science" along with guidelines and recommendations on how to implement it.
 The Nature journal's editorial board recently announced their new policy regarding software and methods in their published papers along with a Code and software submission checklist.
 Here is an excerpt from the new policy: